-A defined number of civil protection USAR modules from different EU Member/Participating States and/or third countries and/or other comparable response capacities of the European Civil Protection Pool will be confirmed by the EC Desk Officer as attending the EU MODEX (In addition to the team undertaking the IER process).
-Each exercise will also have the full participation of several virtual modules which will be role played, and where possible at least one Heavy USAR module, although more may be able to be accommodated.
+A defined number of civil protection USAR modules from different EU Member/Participating States/ third countries and USAR-CBRN, Cave and Mountain SAR, and/or other comparable response capacities /or other comparable response capacities of the European Civil Protection Pool will be confirmed by the EC Desk Officer as attending the EU MODEX (In addition to the team undertaking the IER process).
+Each exercise will also have the full participation of at least one Heavy USAR module, although more may be able to be accommodated.
 The number of participants per exercise will relate pro-rata to the number and type of modules participating.